 As it began its descent from 3000’, the helicopter was struck by lightning.
 Initially this caused severe vibrations followed by, a few minutes later, loss of tail rotor control, resulting in an immediate ditching in heavy seas.

-Another interesting accident report features a Sikorsky S-76A+ that suffered damage as a result of a lightning strike, the report can be found here.
+Another interesting accident report features a Sikorsky S-76A+ that suffered damage as a result of a lightning strike.
+The report can be found here.

-How to Forecast Triggered Lightning
+Forecasting Triggered Lightning

-According to the Met Office Model, Triggered lightning is most likely between October and April, with temperature bands between -2°C and +2°C, between 2000 and 3000’, with a freezing level above 750 ft.
+According to the Met Office Model, triggered lightning is most likely between October and April, with temperature bands between -2°C and +2°C, between 2000 and 3000’, with a freezing level above 750 ft.

 To show how important the temperature band can be, have a look in this table provided by the Royal Meteorological Society: